Blog

 • Consider timing and dosage

-• Check the client’s response
+• Am I being mindful of the client’s response

 • Ask yourself questions such as